gushogg-blake/svelte-view-engine/readme.md

 Design
 ------

+The motivation behind svelte-render is to be able to build the view layer of a web app using a hierarchy of Svelte components and as little else as possible, while not having to "buy in" to a full app framework.

-Svelte-render is designed to be as minimal and flexible as possible, so it is a view engine (like Pug or EJS) as opposed to an app framework (like [Sapper](https://sapper.svelte.dev) or [Next.js](https://nextjs.org)).
+Svelte-render is therefore a view engine (like Pug or EJS) as opposed to an app framework (like [Sapper](https://sapper.svelte.dev) or [Next.js](https://nextjs.org)).

-Components are compiled on the fly using [rollup-plugin-svelte](https://github.com/sveltejs/rollup-plugin-svelte).
+Components are compiled internally on the fly; there are no separate compiled versions of the modules living in the codebase.

-Component JS and CSS are delivered inline and the whole thing is stored directly in memory once compiled, so serving a page requires no I/O.  SSR can optionally be done every time (for SEO and efficient hydration on the client) or once at build time (with empty locals) for even less per-request overhead on the server.
+Component JS and CSS are delivered inline and the whole thing is stored directly in memory once compiled.

-You can watch component files and their dependencies for auto-rebuilding in development.
+Component files and their dependencies can be watched for automatic rebuilding in development.

 Root template
 -------------